mutx/YouTube-Related/README.md

 ## Usage

-This will automatically run.
-No user interaction required.
+This extension will automatically run whenever you are on a YouTube site.

-## Bugs
+## Known Bugs

-The extension currently cannot detect when a new video loads (and therefore needs to enabled the "Related" button again) if another tab is focused, and the YouTube tab is in the background.
+The extension currently cannot detect when a new video loads, if another tab is focused, and the YouTube tab that's autoplaying/switching is in the background focus.
 This will be fixed in future iterations using Service Workers to allow the extentsion to run in the background.

 ## License